Alcohol Interlock Program

 *Note: these are estimates only, to provide an indication of program costs.
 They are subject to change.

-There is a one-off administration fee that you must pay when you are issued with your interlock licence.
+There is an administration fee that you must pay when you are issued your interlock licence.
+This fee may be waived for eligible concession card holders or participants approved for Severe Financial Hardship.

 This is in addition to your estimated costs of participating in the program.